Diagnosing the Reliability of LLM-as-a-Judge via Item Response Theory: Results 2: Human Alignment

 Phase 2 analysis reveals that $\theta_{\text{ratio}}$ and $D_W$ capture complementary but incomplete aspects of human alignment. $\theta_{\text{ratio}}$ identifies systematic insensitivity ($\theta_{\text{ratio}} > 1$) across nearly all model-task combinations, indicating that LLM judges consistently perceive quality differences more broadly than humans. $D_W$ quantifies overall distributional divergence but shows no clear effect of modality.

 However, these aggregate metrics mask a critical distinction that emerges only through score-level analysis.
 Figure~\ref{fig:stage2fig} visualizes the relationship between human scores and estimated $\theta$ for representative NLP and vision tasks.
 In NLP tasks (SummEval-Coherence), all models exhibit monotonically increasing $\theta$ trajectories parallel to humans.
 The slopes differ, but the direction is preserved.
 This pattern indicates a calibration mismatch: LLMs and humans perceive the same quality construct with different scales.
 In contrast, vision tasks (VIEScore-MIE PQ) reveal non-monotonic patterns where model $\theta$ values decrease or plateau.
-This suggests a validity gap between VLMs and humans: VLMs may evaluate different aspects of quality than what humans evaluate.
+This suggests a validity gap\footnote{We use 'validity gap' in the sense of construct validity \citep{cronbach1955construct, salaudeen2025measurement}, referring to a mismatch between the latent construct measured by the LLM judge and the construct intended by human raters.} between VLMs and humans: VLMs may evaluate different aspects of quality than what humans evaluate.

-This interpretation is evidence by sample-wise Pearson correlations between human rating scores and machine rating scores (\citet{pearson1896vii}; Appendix~\ref{pearson}): NLP tasks achieve moderate correlations ($r = 0.2$--$0.5$), while vision tasks approach zero.
+This interpretation is evidenced by sample-wise Pearson correlations between human rating scores and machine rating scores (\citet{pearson1896vii}; Appendix~\ref{pearson}): NLP tasks achieve moderate correlations ($r = 0.2$--$0.5$), while vision tasks approach zero.
 Together, these findings suggest that $\theta_{\text{ratio}} > 1$ carries different implications depending on the underlying pattern.
 In NLP tasks, the calibration mismatch indicates that LLMs measure the same construct as humans but with different scales.
 In vision tasks, the calibration mismatch indicates the validity gap.
 We provide score-level visualizations for all benchmarks in Appendix~\ref{visual}.